GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/ProppantTransport.rst

 .. math::
     \boldsymbol{u}_{slip} =  \frac{\lambda - 1}{1 - c} \boldsymbol{u}_{m}

-We use a simple expression proposed by Barree & Conway (1995) to define :math:`\lambda` as,
+We use a simple expression of :math:`\lambda` proposed by Barree & Conway (1995) to correct the particle slip velocity in horizontal direction,

 .. math::
     \lambda=  \left[\alpha - |c - c_{slip} |^{\beta} \right]\,